Assembly of Delegates

 At the beginning of each legislative session of the Assembly, a Speaker and Deputy Speaker are elected from its membership.
 The longest serving member on the Assembly of Delegates holds the honorary title of Dean of the Assembly.
 The Assembly of Delegates employs a Clerk to provide legislative assistance to the Assembly.
-Ronald Bergstrom, the Delegate from Chatham, was elected Speaker for the thirteenth session of the Assembly of Delegates.
-Teresa Martin, the Delegate from Eastham, was elected Deputy Speaker.
+Ronald Bergstrom, the Delegate from Chatham, was elected Speaker for the fourteenth session of the Assembly of Delegates.
+Deborah McCutcheon, the Delegate from Truro, was elected Deputy Speaker.
 John Ohman, the Delegate from Dennis, was voted Dean of the Assembly on February 15, 2017 and will hold that title and honorary position until he leaves office.
 Janice O’Connell serves as the appointed Assembly of Delegates Clerk and as County Clerk.

 The Assembly of Delegates holds regular meetings on the first and third Wednesday of each month at 4:00 p.m.
 The Business Calendar (meeting notice and agenda) identifies key communication topics, and items scheduled for discussion and action by the Assembly of Delegates.
 The Journal of Proceedings (meeting minutes) of the regular meetings are available to the public.
 The Assembly of Delegates has Standing Committees to deal with important issues facing the County.
 Committee meetings are where the Assembly’s work takes place prior to regular meetings.
 Standing Committees meet to hold public hearings on Proposed Ordinances and prepares a report for the full Assembly prior to a vote by the legislative body.

 Barnstable County government has always been recognized as the exception to failing county governments in Massachusetts and has served as a model for the successful regionalization of services.
 The Assembly of Delegates, in conjunction with the Board of County Commissioners, the executive branch of the Cape Cod Regional Government, work together to preserve and enhance regional services in Barnstable County.